 The back nine finishes with another monster par 5.
 At 640 yards from the stones (588 from our tees), the length, together with its elevated small green, makes 18 a very tough finishing hole.

-After our round, surrounded by hundreds of old black and white photos of the course in the Kelly House, we had the pleasure to sit with Jason in one of the many on-site pub areas to talk about the history and direction of the club.
+After our round, surrounded by hundreds of old black-and-white photos of the course in the Kelly House, we had the pleasure to sit with Jason in one of the many on-site pub areas to talk about the history and direction of the club.
 The club’s logo incorporates the first mention of golf in Gearhart in 1892.
-But it is thought that there were 3 holes located just south of the existing course in 1888, but written documentation has yet to be found.
+It is thought that there were 3 holes located just south of the existing course in 1888, however, written documentation has yet to be found.
 The course moved to its existing location in 1892 and was expanded to 18 holes in 1913.
-Though there are more than one claims of the oldest course west of the Mississippi, but Gearhart Links has the most credible evidence.
+Though there is more than one claim of the oldest course west of the Mississippi, however, Gearhart Links has the most credible evidence.

 We talked to Jason about what brought him to Gearhart (via Canada and Hawaii!).
-The course is owned by Mr. Tim Boyle, the President and CEO of Columbia Sportswear Company, and he has provided Jason with the opportunity to turn Gearhart back into what it was meant to be.
+The course is owned by Mr. Tim Boyle, the President, and CEO of Columbia Sportswear Company.
+He has provided Jason with the opportunity to turn Gearhart back into what it was meant to be.
 Jason and his team removed some 400 trees a few years ago to bring back the true links feel of the course.
 And from what we witnessed, they are succeeding.

 The next project that Gearhart is currently working on is completing a true putting course next to the halfway house.
-With a great Hammerhead Ale beer from McMenamins and your favourite Billy Baroo in hand, there aren’t many better places in the golfing world to spend the day.
+With a great Hammerhead Ale beer from McMenamins, there aren’t many better places in the golfing world to spend the day.

-Located just over an hour from Portland, Gearhart is something special, and we couldn’t recommend it more highly!
+Located just over an hour from Portland, Gearhart was on our bucket list, and we couldn’t recommend it more highly!
 Get out there soon, because this course isn’t going to be able to be called a hidden gem for long.